neurohackweek/DataDrivenCognitiveOntology/README.md

 This is a text mining project that uses automatic web scraping of relevant literature given terms of interest from the Cognitive Atlas (Poldrack et al., 2011).
 It includes a few tools from natural language processing to analyse and visualize the resulting corpus of literature.

-Contributors: Tom Donoghue, Ayala Allon, Basak Kilic, Eric Reavis, Mengya Zhang, Juliet Shafgo, Nicole Roberts, Vassiki Chauhan
+Contributors: Tom Donoghue, Ayala Allon, Basak Kilic, Eric Reavis, Mengya Zhang, Juliet Shafto, Nicole Roberts, Vassiki Chauhan

 https://github.com/neurohackweek/DataDrivenCognitiveOntology